 - You are a risk-averse investor and want to play safer than direct equity investment.

-- You prefer paying for an expert analysis than spending your time on countless researches.
+- You prefer paying for expert analysis to spending your time on countless researches.

 So, what should you do if you do not want to select direct investment?
-Well, there is an option of portfolio investment that allows you to simply invest in the portfolio designed explicitly by the market experts who conduct market analysis daily.
+There is an option of portfolio investment that allows you to simply invest in the portfolio designed explicitly by the market experts who conduct market analysis daily.

 Let’s understand what is a portfolio investment and why should you invest in the same?

 Portfolio investment refers to investing your money into one or more portfolios carefully created by the industry professionals after following thought-through research of various securities.
 The market researchers charge some fees for curating a portfolio for you, and the rest is done by them – from creating a portfolio to timely rebalancing (exiting existing positions and entering new positions).

 Managing your investment portfolio could be cumbersome sometimes as you cannot frequently check the performance.
 In contrast, the professionals regularly use their extensive knowledge about the market.
 Some of the best investment portfolios include shares of companies across the sectors to diversify the portfolio and make it less prone to risks.

 Benefits and Drawbacks of Portfolio Investment

 You should invest in portfolios created by the industry specialists if-

 - You are too busy to carry out the stock market analysis on your own and trust the market experts’ insights.